-|Trim Size / Pages||9.3 x 6.4 in / 352|
+|Trim Size / Pages||6 x 9 in / 352|

-A cross between Once a Runner and Chariots of Fire, the heartbreaking story of the man known as “The Ghost Runner”
+A cross between Once a Runner and Chariots of Fire, the heartbreaking story of the man known as “The Ghost Runner."

 A legend was born.
 Soon the world would know him as "the ghost runner," John Tarrant, the extraordinary man whom nobody could stop.
-As a hapless teenage boxer in the 1950s, he'd been paid L17 expenses.
+As a hapless teenage boxer in the 1950s, he'd been paid £17 expenses.
 When he wanted to run, he was banned for life.
 His amateur status had been compromised.
 Forever.
 Now he was fighting back, gate-crashing races all over Britain.
 No number on his shirt.
 No friends in high places.
 Soon he would be a record-breaker, one of the greatest long-distance runners the world had ever seen.